makjn10/Chat-server/README.md

 2. Close the server (if the client is the ADMIN CLINET)

-![Image showing functionalities provided at the client side by server](Images/IMG1.png)
+![Image showing functionalities provided at the client side by server](Images/IMG1.png) _Image showing functionalities provided at the client side by server_

 _server_log.txt keeps track of all the activities like connecting a new user,uploading file etc._